mariekeschouwstra/site/publications.md

 ## Upcoming

 Motamedi, Y., Schouwstra, M., & Kirby, S. An evolutionary approach to sign language emergence: from state to process.
+(Peer commentary on “Gesture, sign and language: the coming of age of sign language and gesture studies”.)
 Behavioral and Brain Sciences (in press).

 Marieke Schouwstra, Henriette de Swart, Bill Thompson.
 Interpreting Silent Gesture: cognitive biases and rational inference in emerging language systems.
 Cognitive Science (under revision)